 One of the benefits of Onida is that there is very little traffic.
 The average commute to work is 17.17 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Onida is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Onida doesn't have a public transportation system that people use for their commute.

 The per capita income in Onida in 2022 was $41,452, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $165,808 for a family of four.